wp-plugins/catablog/readme.txt

 1. Place `[catablog]` in your page's or post's main body

 == Upgrade Notice ==

+= 0.7.0 =
+Tags attribute added to catalog items.
+The shortcode now supports a tag attribute to filter the results.
+Automatic database updates for future versions.
+Better form handling and error messages for admin panels.
+Complete code re-factor, plugin is now encapsulated in its own class.

 = 0.6.5 =
 This version is the initial release.